ankitnewjobs/Azure-DevOps-Practice-Example/README.md

 # Azure-DevOps-Practice-Example

-In this repository,  You will get an Idea about Different Practical Implementation of Azure Services.
+In this repository,  you will get an idea of different practical implementations of Azure Services.

 - Example: 01 - **Working with GitHub Advanced Security for Azure DevOps.**